ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_spip/guide.en-ie.md

 > [!primary]
 >
-> Before continuing with the installation, clear the cache of your web browser, to avoid any malfunctions.
+> Before continuing with the installation, clear your web browser cache to avoid any errors.
 >

 #### Accessing your SPIP website via your browser